-But I’ve actually lost count on how many times I’ve made these Sausage Lasagna Rolls.
-This last time I served them, I decided to change up the ingredients for more variety.
+I’ve made these Lasagna Rolls with sausage countless times, but recently I decided to change up the ingredients for more variety.

 The spinach and chicken were a big hit, too.
 If you want a strictly vegetarian meal, just simply omit the chicken.

 Lasagna Rolls (with Spinach and Chicken)

 - 2 cups homemade marinara sauce (or store-bought), divided